The Link Between Dehydration and Erectile Dysfunction: Can It Cause ED?

 Before you purchase erectile dysfunction medication from Chemist Click, you will need to complete a free online consultation with one of our qualified pharmacists to find the best and safest option for your specific needs.

-There is not enough research to suggest that erectile dysfunction medication, mainly PDE5 inhibitors, causes dehydration.
-However, the side effects of PDE5 inhibitors such as headaches can indirectly contribute to dehydration.
+There is not enough research to suggest that erectile dysfunction medication, mainly PDE5 inhibitors, cause dehydration.
+However, the side effects of PDE5 inhibitors such as headaches can be indirect contributing factors.
 Viagra may have a diuretic effect, which means it causes the body to release excess water.
 If you think Viagra is causing headaches or dehydration, there are techniques that can help you to avoid getting a headache after taking Viagra.

 If you suffer from severe headaches or a headache that won’t go away, speak to a doctor or pharmacist.